I’m excited to welcome Mystie Winckler as a guest blogger today as we continue celebrating National Poetry Month.

 But poetry can also be intimidating.

-Here are some simple steps that my family has taken to incorporate poetry:
+Here are some simple steps that my family has taken to incorporate poetry in our homeschool.
+[Please note that this post contains affiliate links to poetry resources we think your family will love.]

 - Find picture books that illustrate one narrative poem as a stand-alone story.
-The Midnight Ride of Paul Revere, Casey at the Bat, and Stopping by the Woods on a Snowy Evening are some that we have enjoyed.
+The Midnight Ride of Paul Revere, Casey at the Bat, and Stopping By Woods on a Snowy Evening are some that we have enjoyed.

 - Add a poem to our memory work binder.
 Poems from A Child’s Garden of Verses are a great place to start with young children.

-- Listen to poetry in the car using A Child’s Introduction to Poetry.
+- Listen to poetry in the car using the CD of A Child’s Introduction to Poetry.

 - Sing.
 We often forget that most hymns and folk songs and other good songs are poetry set to music.
 In ancient times poetry was almost always recited with musical accompaniment.
 Don’t discount singing together as a family.